mozilla-iam/iam-infra/docs/eks-cluster-management.md

 Source: [state/remote](https://www.terraform.io/docs/state/remote.html)

 We are using remote state backed by S3.
-This is configured in `providers.tf`.
-Today, you must edit the [following lines](https://github.com/mozilla-iam/eks-deployment/blob/master/providers.tf#L21-L28) manually to set the proper region, S3 bucket and object key.
-This will be described in more depth in the [Terraform options](#toc-terraform-options) section below.
+This is configured in the `providers.tf` file found in each Terraform folder.

 ## <a id="toc-workers"></a>EKS workers